 A Lt.
 Cushing and his troops relentlessly pursue Cochise, about whom Cushing had been making disparaging remarks.
 Juh and his warriors ambush and kill him in the Whetstone Mountains, about a half-hour drive northeast of Sonoita (Wine Country).

-The treaty says nothing about the Apache’s right to continue raiding in Mexico, an omission that General Howard and many others will live to regret.
+However, the agreement mentions nothing about the Apache's right to continue raiding in Mexico, an omission that General Howard and many others will live to regret.

 Massacre at Casas Grande (Northern Mexico near the U.S. border)

 Mexican troops once again attack Juh's band of Apaches south of the border.
 After months of fighting in the mountains, the two foes agree to meet to discuss a peace treaty at Casas Grande, Sonora.
 After terms are agreed, the Mexicans offer the Apaches mescal.
 The Mexican troops attack and kill twenty drunk Apaches and capture more than two dozen.
 The few remaining Apaches limp back into the mountains, their only sanctuary.